siran/writing/posts/An Open Letter to Alex Hankey -- Telepathy, Telekinesis, and Electromagnetism in a Maxwell Universe.md

 ---
-title: An Open Letter to Alex Hankey: Telepathy, Telekinesis, and Electromagnetism in a Maxwell Universe
+title: "An Open Letter to Alex Hankey: Telepathy, Telekinesis, and Electromagnetism in a Maxwell Universe"
 subtitle: Strict theoretical limits set by source-free Maxwell electromagnetism
 author: An M. Rodriguez, Alex Mercer
 date: 2026-01-20